pascalpp/marionette-freeform/README.md

-Free Forms
+Marionette FreeForm
 ==========

 Draft specification by [@pascalpp](http://github.com/pascalpp), November 2014.

-**Free Forms** (working title) is a collection of Model and View entities based on [Marionette](http://marionettejs.com) and [Backbone](http://backbonejs.org), designed to facilitate building HTML forms, along with validation, error messaging, and submission.
+**Marionette FreeForm** (working title) is a library of Model and View entities based on [Marionette](http://marionettejs.com) and [Backbone](http://backbonejs.org), designed to facilitate building HTML forms, along with validation, error messaging, and submission.

-I've already started building some of the entities described here, but I decided to take a step back and work out some relationships and responsibilities, and get some feedback on the overall direction, before diving back into code.
+I've already started building some of the entities described here.
 This is a work in progress and is not yet feature-complete.
 You can play with some working examples on the [demo page](http://pascalpp.github.io/marionette-freeform/).

 #### Requirements: